akvo/akvo-lumen/backend/README.md

 ``` sh
 $ ./provision/setup.sh
 ```
-This did setup three databases dash which is the lord db that manges the tenants & two tenant dbs.
+This creates the central db dash and two tenants.

 ### Troubleshooting